The Incarnations

 The Incarnations is a 2014 British novel by Susan Barker.
 The novel was originally published by Doubleday in 2014 before being released in North America in 2015.
-Set in Beijing the novel focuses on a taxi driver, Wang Jun, who begins receiving ominous letters from someone claiming to be his re-incarnated soulmate who has known him over six previous incarnations.
+Set in Beijing, the novel focuses on a taxi driver, Wang Jun, who begins receiving ominous letters from someone claiming to be his re-incarnated soulmate, and who has known him over six previous incarnations.

-According to Barker she spent six years completing the novel which was written as she lived in Beijing, Seoul, Colorado, Boston, Leeds, Washington DC, London and Shenzhen.
+According to Barker, she spent six years completing the novel, which was written as she lived in Beijing, Seoul, Colorado, Boston, Leeds, Washington DC, London, and Shenzhen.

 Plot

 Wang Jun is a taxi driver in his early thirties working in Beijing.
 He finds a letter in his cab informing him that his soulmate has found him again.
-Wang finds the letter frightening, especially as it mentions details of his personal life, the location of his apartment, and that the writer has ridden in his cab, but when he takes the letter to the police they tell him they can do nothing.
+Wang finds the letter frightening, especially as it mentions details of his personal life, the location of his apartment, and that the writer has ridden in his cab, but when he takes the letter to the police, they tell him they can do nothing.

-Jun continues to find letters in his cab with the mysterious writer telling him that they have met before in previous incarnations.
-The letter writer informs Jun that they are dedicated to being his biographer and begins to include detailed stories about Jun's previous lives.
-Each letter takes places in a different historical time period and they frequently involve violence, same-sex relationships and betrayal.
+Jun continues to find letters in his cab, with the mysterious writer telling him that they have met before in previous incarnations.
+The letter writer informs Jun that they are dedicated to being his biographer, and begins to include detailed stories about Jun's previous lives.
+Each letter takes places in a different historical time period, frequently involving violence, same-sex relationships, and betrayal.

 The letters cause Jun to reflect on his past.
-His mother, Li Shuxiang was deeply mentally ill and eventually died of drowning by swimming in a polluted river.
+His mother, Li Shuxiang, was deeply mentally ill and eventually died of drowning by swimming in a polluted river.
 Jun was hospitalized during university when he had a nervous breakdown and started showing symptoms similar to his mother.
 While there he met Zeng Yan, the first openly gay man Jun had ever met.
 The two later became lovers.
-When Jun runs into Zeng again after ten years he immediately begins to suspect that Zeng is the one sending him letters though Zeng denies it.
-Despite his own suspicions Jun lapses into an affair with Zeng once more.
+When Jun runs into Zeng again after ten years, he immediately begins to suspect that Zeng is the one sending him letters, though Zeng denies it.
+Despite his own suspicions, Jun lapses into an affair with Zeng once more.